 A Resounding Success

 Resonators are similar to mufflers in that they change the vibrations coming out of your engine.
 Where a muffler reduces sound, the resonator organizes it and tunes it.
 This might not seem like the most crucial component at first glance.
 In reality, it plays a big part in improving exhaust flow efficiency.
 That improvement leads to better performance and fuel efficiency, just like a well-designed muffler does.
 Resonators also happen to make engines sound great in the process, giving your engine its characteristic roar or purr).

 The Best of the Rest

-Apart from the three major components above, exhaust systems contain many pipes, clamps, hangers and sensors.
+Apart from the three major components above, exhaust systems contain many pipes, clamps, hangers, and sensors.
 Depending on your vehicle, you might have several oxygen sensors monitoring exhaust and regulating fuel-air ratios.
-Flanged head exhaust pipes, connectors and tailpipes carry gases when they're not being processed.
-Air injection parts regulate pressure in your catalytic converter.
+Flanged head exhaust pipes, connectors, and tailpipes carry gases when they’re not being processed.
+Air injection parts regulate the pressure in your catalytic converter.
 Finding an exact point of failure is a systematic and complex process that involves checking for leaks and testing components.
-It takes knowledge and practice to get it right, and that's why we're here at Sun Auto Service.
-Turn that rumbling smog into fresh air and good vibes: bring your exhaust issues to us.
+It takes knowledge and practice to get it right, and that’s why we’re here at Sun Auto Service.
+Turn that rumbling smog into the fresh air and good vibes: bring your exhaust issues to us.